konbraphat51/SadapDii/prompt.md

 ### Functionality

-- Record audio from microphone or specific application.
+- Record audio from microphone or audio output of the computer.
   - Make them selectable.
   - Save as .mp3 file.
 - Transcribe audio to text using OpenAI Whisper API in realtime.